Tanmayska11/weather_etl/README.md

 );

-📅 Task Scheduling (Windows)
+## 📅 Task Scheduling (Windows)

+## --Windows Task Scheduler Setup
+Open Task Scheduler on Windows.

+Create a new task:

+Trigger: Daily or Hourly

+Action: Run a .bat file like:

+@echo off
+cd path\to\weather_etl
+call venv\Scripts\activate
+python main.py

-To automate your ETL process:
+## --To automate your ETL process:

 Open Task Scheduler on Windows